Why Study Entrepreneurship

 Career Opportunities and Salary Estimates

-A management major with and entrepreneurship concentration from Shippensburg University will prepare you for any one of the following career tracks:
+An entrepreneurship degree from Shippensburg University will prepare you for any one of the following career tracks:

 - Corporate entrepreneurship (intrapreneurship): Developing new operations or products for existing corporations